algorandfoundation/algokit-client-generator-py/README.md

 ### Building examples

 In the `examples` folder there is a series of example contracts along with their generated client.
-These contracts are written in various languages including [Algorand Python](https://github.com/algorandfoundation/puya), [TealScript](https://github.com/algorandfoundation/TEALScript) and [Beaker](https://github.com/algorandfoundation/beaker) (for backwards compatibility with ARC-32 and previous versions of the generator).
+These contracts are originally written in various languages including [Algorand Python](https://github.com/algorandfoundation/puya), [Algorand TypeScript](https://github.com/algorandfoundation/puya-ts), and [TealScript](https://github.com/algorandfoundation/TEALScript).

+Some contracts are directly imported through the ARC-32/56 app spec and not through contract source code.

-If you want to make changes to any of the smart contract examples and re-generate the ARC-32/56 application.json files then change the corresponding `examples/{contract}/{contract}.py` file and then run:
+If you want to make changes to any of the smart contract examples and re-generate the ARC-32/56 JSON specs files then change the corresponding `examples/smart_contracts/{app_name}/contract.py` file and then run:

 ```
 poetry run python -m examples